What You Will Need

 - Drip irrigation or soaker hoses

-- Depending on where you live and what kind of set up you're working with, you can plant your ranunculus in either the fall or late winter-early spring.
-While spring planted corms won't be quite as prolific as fall-planted ones, a nice harvest can still be had.
-In areas with mild winter temps (zone 7 and above) ranunculuses can be planted in the fall and successfully overwintered outdoors with minimal protection such as a low tunnel or frost cloth.
+- Depending on where you live and what kind of setup you're working with, you can plant your ranunculuses in either the fall or late winter/early spring.
+While spring-planted corms won't be quite as prolific as fall-planted ones, a nice harvest can still be had.
+In areas with mild winter temps (Zone 7 and above) ranunculuses can be planted in the fall and successfully overwintered outdoors with minimal protection, such as a low tunnel or frost cloth.
 In colder areas, where temps dip well below freezing for extended periods of time, you can start them indoors—in a hoophouse or low tunnel, or in trays to plant out later—at the very end of winter.
-Plants can be moved outside once the threat of deep freezing has passed—this is usually about a month before your last spring frost.
+Plants can be moved outside once the threat of deep freezing has passed; this is usually about a month before your last spring frost.

-- When you unpack your ranunculus corms you'll notice they resemble little brown octopuses, and are probably not what you were expecting.
-Don't worry, these strange looking creatures will actually produce an abundance of beautiful, ruffly blooms!
+- When you unpack your ranunculus corms, you'll see that they resemble little brown octopuses.
+This probably is not what you were expecting.
+Don't worry, these strange-looking creatures will actually produce an abundance of beautiful, ruffled blooms!

-- Before planting, soak corms for 3-4 hours in room temperature water, leaving the water running just slightly during the process to help provide extra oxygen.
+- Before planting, soak corms for 3 to 4 hours in room-temperature water, leaving the water running just slightly during the process to help provide extra oxygen.
 As the corms soak, they will plump up, often doubling in size.
-After soaking, corms can either be planted directly into the ground, or be presprouted.
-Presprouting the corms before planting will give plants a jump start and you'll have flowers a few weeks earlier than non-presprouted ones.
+After soaking, corms can either be planted directly into the ground, or they can be presprouted.
+Presprouting the corms before planting will give plants a jumpstart, and you'll have flowers a few weeks earlier than you would with non-presprouted ones.

-- To presprout, fill a flat-bottom seed tray halfway full of moist potting soil.
+- To presprout, fill a flat-bottom seed tray half full of moist potting soil.
 Sprinkle the soaked corms into the soil and cover them with more soil so that they are completely covered.
-Leave this tray in a cool place (40-50° F or 4-10° C), where rodents can't find it for 10-14 days.
-Check on them every few days and make sure the soil is moist but not soggy and remove any that show signs of rot or mold.
+Leave this tray in a cool place (40-50°F or 4-10°C), where rodents can't find it, for 10 to 14 days.
+Check on the corms every few days, make sure the soil is moist but not soggy, and remove any corms that show signs of rot or mold.

 - During this time, corms will swell to twice their original size and develop little white rootlets that resemble hair.
-Once these roots are about 1/8- 1/2" (0.3-1 cm) long (pull them up to check), plant them in the ground 2-3" (5-7.5 cm)deep.
+Once these roots are 1/8-inch to 1/2-inch (0.3-1 cm) long (pull them up to check), plant them in the ground 2 to 3 inches (5-7.5 cm) deep.

 - During cold stretches, when temps dip below freezing, cover the plants with a layer of frost cloth.

-- The vase life on Ranunculus is outstanding, often exceeding 10 days!
-Cut when buds are colored and squishy like a marshmallow but not open for the longest vase life.
-If cut open they still last a good week but are more fragile to transport.
+- The vase life of ranunculus is outstanding, often exceeding 10 days.
+For the longest vase life, cut when buds are colored and squishy, like a marshmallow, but not open.
+If cut when flowers are open, they still last a good week but are more fragile to transport.